Work With Us!

 Responsibilities

-• Meeting students weekly for one-on-one arts mentorship
+• Meet students weekly for one-on-one arts mentorship

 • Attending student exhibitions mid-session (usually in April)